FlexMeasures/flexmeasures/documentation/api/simulation.rst

     https://play.a1-bvp.com/api/<version>/postPriceData

-This "PostPriceDataRequest" message posts prices for hourly intervals between midnight and midnight the next day for the EPEX SPOT day-ahead auction.
+This "PostPriceDataRequest" message posts prices for hourly intervals between midnight and midnight the next day for the Korean Power Exchange (KPX) day-ahead auction.
-The horizon indicates that the prices were published at 1pm on December 31st 2014 (i.e. 35 hours ahead of midnight the next day).
+The horizon indicates that the prices were published at 3pm on December 31st 2014 (i.e. 33 hours ahead of midnight the next day).

 .. code-block:: json

     {
         "type": "PostPriceDataRequest",
-        "market": "ea1.2018-06.localhost:5000:epex_da",
+        "market": "ea1.2018-06.localhost:5000:kpx_da",
         "values": [
             52.37,
             51.14,